neuger-digital/sublime-text-snippets/README.md

-# Sublime Text Snippets
+# Neuger Sublime Text 3 Snippets
-## Overview
-This project contains resources for adding snippets to Sublime Text.
-Snippets are shortcuts for adding in reused sections.
+This project contains resources for adding snippets to Sublime Text 3.
+Snippets are shortcuts that will help you save time and be more consistent by templating common code.

 For more information about snippets: https://sublime-text.readthedocs.io/en/stable/extensibility/snippets.html

-## Adding Snippets
+## Installation
-In order to add these snippets to your local machine, place the `HTML Snippets` directory into the following path:

-### On a Mac:
+### Adding Without Package Control:
+Save files to the  Snippets directory, then relaunch Sublime:
+* Linux: ~/.config/sublime-text-3/Packages/
-~/Library/Application Support/Sublime Text 3/Packages/User/
+* Mac: ~/Library/Application Support/Sublime Text 3/Packages/User/
-### On a PC:
+* Windows: %APPDATA%/Sublime Text 3/Packages/